primeqa/primeqa/extensions/udapdr/README.md

 To download the question and documents sets for evaluation, please go to [the following download site](https://zenodo.org/record/7698919#.ZAOg5-zMKdY).

+To download the BEIR datasets directly, please go to [the official BEIR site](https://github.com/beir-cellar/beir).

 ## Training and Inference

 For running the end-to-end domain adaptation approach, please use the `scripts/DSP_Multiple_Reranker.py`